maryash/maryash.github.io/235/projects/project'1/project'1.md

 /**
  * @brief Sets the column position of the chess piece
- * @param row A const reference to an integer representing the new column of the piece *
+ * @param column A const reference to an integer representing the new column of the piece *
  * If the supplied value is outside the board dimensions [0, BOARD_LENGTH),
  *  the ChessPiece is considered to be taken off the board, and its row AND column are set to -1 instead.